instantdb/instant/client/www/pages/docs/modeling-data.md

 ## 2) Attributes

-Attributes are properties associated with entities.
+Attributes are properties associated with namespaces.
 These are equivelant to a "column" in relational databases or a "field" in NoSQL.
 For the `posts` entity, we have the `title`, `body`, and `createdAt` attributes:

 ```typescript
 // instant.schema.ts